aburnley88/ISTA-420/README.md

 ## Arnold Burnley

-SQL activitities from the Microsoft Software and Systems Academy
+TSQL activities from the Microsoft Software and Systems Academy.
+This repository contains my homework, labs, and exercises.